 - i) 5U, 6U, 7U & 8U teams are developmental teams no scores or standings are kept.
 Coaches need to emphasize building and demonstrating skills instead of "beating" the other team on Saturday.
 Teams will play one game every Saturday. - ii) 10U/12U/14U/16U/19U divisions are competitive, scores and standings are kept.
 Teams will play against all other teams if possible.
-"Practice" games may be played at the beginning of the season, and will not be recorded for standings purposes. - iii) Region 9 will send either one age division winner or multiple bracket winners to the Area E playoffs to be held in one of the Area regions.
-Region 9 may be allowed to send multiple teams in an age bracket to Area E playoffs depending on wildcards.
-See tiebreaker rules on the next page.

-iv) Area E Playoff team assignments will be given out Saturday, Nov.
-20, 2021.
+"Practice" games may be played at the beginning of the season, and will not be recorded for standings purposes. - iii) Region 9 will send teams to Area E playoffs depending on the number of invitations the region is sent by Area E. Region 9 may be allowed to send multiple teams in an age bracket to Area E playoffs depending on wildcards.
+See tiebreaker rules on the next page. - iv) Area E Playoff team assignments will be given out Saturday, Nov.
+18, 2023.